fmaussion/global_glacier_volume_paper/README.md

 See the code in [millan_regional_volume_scaling.ipynb](code/millan_regional_volume_scaling.ipynb) for implementation details.

 Details of the columns:

 0. `index`: Region number of the Randolf Glacier Inventory (RGI, version 6.0).
-M22 added the results of some regions together - we do the same for consistency.
+M22 added some regions together - we do the same for consistency.
 1. `RGI area (km²)`: total glacier area in the region as provided by the RGI 6.0 dataset
 2. `M22 area uncorrected (km²)`: regional glacier area covered by ice volume estimates in M22; recalculated in this study based on the original gridded dataset provided by M22 (Note that in some cases the area differs somewhat from those reported in M22, Table 1)
 3. `M22 coverage (%)`: ratio of of glacier area covered by M22 (recalculated in this study, column 2) to RGI area (column 1)